scynesthesia/scynesthesia-optimizer/README.md

 ## Quick Module Map
 - `setup.ps1`: remote installer and bootstrapper.
-- `scynesthesiaoptimizer.ps1`: bilingual entry point and menu router.
+- `scynesthesiaoptimizer.ps1`: entry point and menu router.
 - `modules/`: specialized `.psm1` modules (performance, network, gaming, debloat, privacy, UI, repair, aggressive profiles).
 - `config/`: editable configs such as `apps.json` for debloat scope.

 ---

 ## Contributing
-Contributions are welcome in both **English and Spanish**.
+Contributions are welcome in **English**.
 Please:
 1. Fork and work on a feature branch.
 2. Keep new tweaks modular within `modules/` and respect the safety/restore workflow.
 3. Document new flags or app list changes in comments or the README.